 The Testing Center provides test proctoring services for Brookdale students and also to community members for a variety of tests.
-If you are a student taking a career assessment for a HUDV-107 Class (College Success Seminar), a make-up course test or retest, or a test for your fully or partially online class, visit the Testing Center.
+If you are a student taking a career assessment for a HUDV-107 Class (College Success Seminar), a make-up course test or retest, or a test for your fully or partially online class, visit the Testing Center in the Bankier Library.

 We also provide testing and re-testing for Accuplacer, the placement assessment test for incoming students, and the Health Science Admissions Tests (see various program requirements for required testing).

 For information about credit-by-examination tests such as CLEP or DSST, please speak to your academic advisor or a Testing Center staff member.
 (This is a great way to advance through your college career by earning credit for knowledge you already have. )

 The Testing Center is in full compliance with the academic standards of the College, and staff will report any acts that violate the Student Code of Conduct or Academic Integrity Code.

 Your Brookdale ID/OneCard must be presented prior to taking a Brookdale course test.
 In addition, all personal items, including turned-off cell phones, must be placed in the Testing Center lockers.

 All course tests must be started two hours before closing; Placement Testing, CLEP & DSST testing must be started three hours before closing.
 All tests will be collected 15 minutes before closing.

 For more information, please visit the Testing Center online.